sSolal/Endive/ROADMAP.md

 *   **Add syntax for multi-premises rules**, for instance "X ; Y => Z" should parse as "X => (Y => Z)".
 And maybe syntax for currified application, like X ; Y | Z should parse as "Y | (X | Z)".

+*   **Change alias definition in Axiom to axiom definition in Define/Functorial**

+*   **Allow to set a rewriting for the goal**, allow to put a goal that isn't a rewriting, precising which rewriting to build for.

 ### New features

+*   **Make proven term usable in subsequent checks**

 *   **Streamline the printing**, make a real set of helpers for a nicer CLI.